top of page

 Author Bio:

 Shirley G. Lim (PhD, Brandeis University).
-Professor Emerita, University of California, Santa Barbara.
+Distinguished Professor Emerita, University of California, Santa Barbara.
 Recipient of Commonwealth Poetry Prize; American Book Awards for The Forbidden Stitch and Among the White Moon Faces.
 Published 12 poetry collections, most recent In Praise of Limes and Dawns Tomorrow; three novels; The Shirley Lim Collection; three story collections, two critical studies; and edited/co-edited over a dozen anthologies and journal special issues.
 Recent publications in The Hudson Review, Feminist Studies, and Good Eats, NYU Press.
 Co-founder of Journal of Transnational American Studies.
 Received UCSB Research Lectureship, Multiethnic Literatures of the United States and Feminist Press Lifetime Achievement Awards.
 Visiting professorships at MIT, NUS, National Sun Yat-sen University; served as English Chair Professor at Hong Kong University.

 Comments